How to Create a Fake LinkedIn Account for Automation (If You Must) - 2025 Update

 A: You lose everything—all connections, conversations, and prospect data.
 LinkedIn doesn't provide exports for banned accounts.

-The reality: If you're serious about scaling LinkedIn outreach, invest in real profiles with professional infrastructure rather than gambling on fake accounts that fail within days.
+The reality: If you're serious about scaling LinkedIn outreach, work with real accounts that have professional infrastructure rather than gambling on fake accounts that fail within days.

 Build your predictable pipeline today.